 After making Mo’s BEST Fried Chicken Recipe to her specifications, I found I love the crust and the overall flavor of the fried chicken… Especially when you take the time to brine the chicken beforehand, as Mo instructed.

-Fried Chicken Batter Ingredients
+Deep Fried Chicken Batter Ingredients

 - Bone-In Chicken Pieces – I like to use chicken legs and thighs.

 - Salt – For the brine and the breading.

 - Cornstarch – The coating should be heavier on cornstarch than flour, so it’s extra light.

 - All-Purpose Flour – You can swap gluten-free baking mix if needed.

 - Paprika – I am obsessed with smoked paprika, but you can use sweet paprika or hot paprika if you like.

 - Garlic Powder – For a bold zesty pop of flavor.